 As a special education teacher, there are literally NEVER enough minutes in the school day.
-I do my best to make the most of the precious minutes that I have with my students during reading groups, even if it’s only for 30 minutes!
+I do my best to make the most of the precious minutes that I have with my students during their reading intervention groups, even if it’s only 30 minutes!

 I introduce a new phoneme or phonemes to my students.
 That will be a focus for the entire week.
 Depending on the level of my students, we have 5 or 10 spelling words.
 Some of my kids could probably handle larger lists, but I have found that adds to the amount of time focusing on spelling rather than reading.

-For reading, I utilize my reading intervention to help my students cover a write array of reading skills in a short period of time.
-We also have words in our daily passages that review the new phoneme and review old phonemes.
+For reading, I utilize my reading intervention to help my students cover an array of reading skills in a short period of time.
+We also have words in our daily passages that review the new phoneme that was just introduced as well as review old phonemes.

 On Tuesday, we use our letter tiles to spell our spelling words.
 I utilize my dry erase board to help my students fill in missing letters, stretch the words together, and provide a visual to organize the sounds as they hear them.